meilisearch/documentation/README.md

-# MeiliSearch documentation
+# MeiliSearch Documentation

-This repository contains the documentation for [MeiliSearch](https://github.com/meilisearch/meilisearch), an open-source search engine API.
+This repository is the documentation for the **open-source search engine API [MeiliSearch](https://github.com/meilisearch/meilisearch)**.

 ## Contributing

-Want to contribute to the documentation of MeiliSearch?
-You can do so by cloning this repository, making your change and submitting your pull request.
+Hey, thank you so much for wanting to contribute!
+If you'd like to help improve this documentation, we'd love to have you!
+If you think something is missing or could be improved, issues are highly appreciated.

-Thank you for considering helping out!
+To contribute, clone this repository, commit your changes and open a pull request.

-### Install & Run
+### Installing & Running

 ```bash
 # Clone the repository